 Both wills and trusts are useful ways to ensure that someone’s desires are respected and honored upon their death.
 With the help of a Texas trust and estate attorney, interested parties can decide whether a will or a trust (or both) are appropriate tools in their estate plan.

 Contact a Houston Estate Planning Lawyer for Immediate Assistance

 The trusts and estate attorneys with McCulloch & Miller know the issues factoring Houston area families when it comes to estate planning.
 Our understanding and compassionate attorneys and staff can advise and assist you and your loved ones in creating a plan that ensures that end-of-life wishes are maintained after a loved one passes away.
 Our lawyers will be there to help you make important decisions to be sure your family and loved ones are taken care of for years to come.
-Contact our office at 713-333-8900 to schedule a free initial consultation with a Houston estate planning attorney on our team.
+Contact our office at 713-333-8900 to schedule an initial consultation with a Houston estate planning attorney on our team.